-Ship can be sold pendente lite.
+Ships can be sold pendente lite.
 The process of sale could be completed within 3 to 6 months from the date of the order of arrest.
-It could take longer period if either the order of arrest or the order of sale is contested before the same Court or Superior Court.
+It could take a longer period if either the order of arrest or the order of sale is contested before the same Court or Superior Court.

-V. K. Ramabhadran has been practicing in Maritime and Commercial law in the High Court of Bombay since 1983.
-He has been designated as Senior Advocate by the High Court of Bombay recently.
-He has successfully handled many noteworthy Admiralty and Commercial cases.
+V. K. Ramabhadran is a designated Senior Advocate (equivalent of Q.C. in UK) by the High Court of Bombay.
+He has been practicing in Maritime and Commercial law since 1983.
+He has successfully handled noteworthy Admiralty and Commercial cases and many of which have been reported in the well known Law Reports.
 His paper on "Law of Arbitration in India" was published in the International Trade Law Quarterly.
-He was appointed as the Legal Consultant by the Global Ballast Project under the aegis of International Maritime Organization (IMO) for suggesting legal frame work to implement the Convention of Ballast Water in India.
-He has submitted a comprehensive Report to IMO.
+As a legal consultant appointed by the International Maritime Organization (IMO), he submitted a comprehensive report to IMO suggesting legal frame work to implement the Convention on Ballast Water in India.
 He has presented papers on Arbitration and Maritime matters in the Seminars conducted by Shiparrested.com.
-By Zeina Wakim AL TAMIMI AND COMPANY z.wakim@tamimi.com www.tamimi.com Flat 22, Building 106, District 213, Kindi Street, Al Harithiya , PO Box 6051, Baghdad Tel: +96415420558 Fax: +96415420598